Macuyiko/macuyiko.github.io/content/2026/2026_01_solving_enclose_horse_cpsat.md

 Walls can only be placed on grass tiles, and the horse cannot traverse over water either.
 The neighborhood is a von Neumann one.
 The score is calculated as the number of tiles in the enclosure (including the one the horse stands on).
 Interesting extra: tiles can also contain a cherry, on which no walls can be placed either but which add an additional three points if they are within the enclosure.

-Just as I've done in [the past](https://blog.macuyiko.com/post/2025/solving-linkedin-queens-with-cp-sat.html), I wanted to have a quick step towards finding the optimal solution using the [CP-SAT constraint programming solver](https://developers.google.com/optimization/cp/cp_solver), which is part of Google's OR Tools.
+Just as I've done in [the past](https://blog.macuyiko.com/post/2025/solving-linkedin-queens-with-cp-sat.html), I wanted to have a quick stab towards finding the optimal solution using the [CP-SAT constraint programming solver](https://developers.google.com/optimization/cp/cp_solver), which is part of Google's OR Tools.
 My initial feeling was that the "flood fill" would be hard to tackle and/or the solve time would be large for this grid size, but CP-SAT has no trouble with it.

 First, we perform some necessary imports, load in a level from a daily, and parse the map: